-For students at Berkwood Hedge the third grade is a year of growth and change.
+For students at Berkwood Hedge School the third grade is a year of growth and change.
 Third graders are becoming more aware of themselves and how they appear to others.
 They are eager for independence and are beginning to move from concrete to more abstract thinking.
 AIR class members are fluid like air.
 They move easily among the younger and older students at Berkwood Hedge.
 They start to develop their leadership skills as they take responsibility for their place in the community as older student role models.

 Third graders are active learners; cooperative group work, large collaborative projects, classroom discussions, and role-playing activities engage students as they develop critical thinking and listening skills.

 Third graders enjoy real life problems and challenges.
 The theme of the AIR class is Values and it fits well with the age developmentally.
 They are concerned with equity and fairness and use class meetings to resolve issues and build conflict resolution strategies.
 Frequent class trips outdoors helps build social bonds and an appreciation for the outdoors.
 Projects focus on how individual and group values develop, are shared, and change.

 The major AIR Class projects are:

 - Values and Culture: How does where we live affect how we live?
 How does culture reflect values? (& vice versa) How do stories reflect our cultural values?
 Why are stories valuable?
 What is our community culture at Berkwood Hedge? (and our values)